 Care Coordination- Temporary Transitional Voucher Request/ Approval Form Must be submitted for proposed transitional expense, along with the treatment plan and invoice.
-All ference Guide

-costs shall be consistent with the requirements of the contract, the State of Florida Reference for State Expenditures, and applicable Florida statutes, rules, and regulations.
+All costs shall be consistent with the requirements of the contract, the State of Florida Reference Guide for State Expenditures, and applicable Florida statutes, rules, and regulations.
 Case Manager/Requestor required, First and Last are required.
 First and Last are required.
-Request Date: required,

-6/12/2020

-Case Manager/requestor Email required, Case Manager/requestor Email is required.
+Request Date: required, 6/12/2020 Case Manager/requestor Email required, Case Manager/requestor Email is required.
 Case Manager/requestor Email is required.
 Client's Name required, First and Last are required.

-Chefit's Ivanie required, i list and East are required.

 First and Last are required.
 Date of Birth: required, Date of Birth is required.
 Date of Birth is required.
-Provider Name required,

-Archways, Inc.

-Banyan Health Care System

-Age required; Age is required.
+Provider Name required, ۲ Archways, Inc. Banyan Health Care System Age required; Age is required.
 Age is required.
 Gender required; Gender is required.

-Male To male

-Female
+Male \square Female \square

 Gender is required.
 SSN: required, SSN: is required.